glarmer/Hide-and-PEAK/README.md

 ## Commissions
 Did you know I take commissions?
 Contact me on discord @glarmer if you'd like to discuss!
 Note: All commissions must go through PayPal for the safety of you as a buyer and me as a seller.

+## My other mods

+- [PEAK Unlimited](https://thunderstore.io/c/peak/p/glarmer/PEAK_Unlimited/) - Allows you to rebind your keys
+- [Voice Volume Saver](https://thunderstore.io/c/peak/p/glarmer/PEAK_Voice_Volume_Saver/) - Saves the volume of all your friends, no more adjusting their volume every time you load in!
+- [Discplacement](https://thunderstore.io/c/peak/p/glarmer/Discplacement/) - Turns the frisbee into a teleportation device with various balance settings

 ## Manual Installation

 1.)
 Download Bepinex from [here](https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip) <br>